 - 1. Any age with thirty (30) years of creditable service. - 2.
-Age 60 with a minimum of ten (10) or more years of creditable service. - 3.
-Under age 60 with ten (10) years of creditable service eligible for disability benefits. - 4.
-Survivor's benefits require five (5) years creditable service at death of member.
+Age 60 with a minimum of ten (10) or more years of creditable service.

 Generally, the monthly amount of the retirement allowance for any member of Plan B shall consist of an amount equal to two percent of the member's monthly average final compensation multiplied by his years of creditable service.
+Final compensation is the average monthly earnings during the highest sixty consecutive months or joined months if service was interrupted.
 However, under certain conditions as outlined in the statutes, the benefits are limited to specified amounts.